 In the Statehouse

 There are real actions we can take at the state level to grow local food systems, increase access to land for beginning farmers, support organic agriculture, and protect water quality.
 OEFFA is working to educate policy-makers about the real economic, environmental, and social benefits to investing in policies and programs that support these efforts.

-Fracking is one of many forms of “dirty energy” that hurt the environment, farmers, and communities.
-Dirty energy causes waves of impact as it spreads through pipeline infrastructure, injection wells, acid mine-tainted streams, waste pits, and more.
+There are several forms of “dirty energy” that hurt the environment, farmers, and communities causing waves of impact as it spreads through pipeline infrastructure, injection wells, acid mine-tainted streams, waste pits, and more.
 Dirty energy contributes to climate destabilization affecting farmers who have increasingly struggled with severe and unpredictable weather.
 OEFFA works to help farmers mitigate the damages caused by the dirty energy industry and to promote a food and agricultural system that can feed the world, sequester carbon, promote diversity and resilience, and support true sustainability through ecological farming practices.